 Here, you will learn how to make a simple Python 3 calculator.
-To understand this example, you should have the basic knowledge of Python programming concepts such as variables, operators, functions, and if-else statements.
+To understand this example, you should know basic Python programming concepts such as variables, operators, functions, and if-else statements.

 Steps To Make A Simple Calculator Using Python 3